 Did you know that live streaming audiences are still growing worldwide!
 In 2016, for example, 81% of internet audience members viewed more live content than they did in 2015.
 And that trend continues today.
 In general, event producers often organize extremely large events.
 Sometimes, however, the events are smaller.
 The good news is that live streaming works well–and functions the same–for events of all sizes.

 When it comes to broadcasting live video streams, event producers occupy a unique position.
 For example, producers are working for a client, instead of planning their own events.
 As a result, event producers need to be able to provide as much value as possible to their clients.

-As we mention above, one effective way to do just that is using a live streaming solution.
+As we mentioned above, one effective way to do just that is by using a live streaming solution.
 By offering live streaming, your event production company can stand out from the rest of your industry.
 In addition, live streaming can generate an additional revenue source for all kinds of event producers.

 Even better, it’s now easier than ever to add live streaming to your repertoire.
 With a small number of additional staff, a modest investment in equipment, and the best live streaming service, you can broadcast live events of all sizes.

 Why use a streaming platform for live event broadcasts?

 There are a few different ways to stream live video: (1) free consumer-grade (B2C) platforms; (2) live streaming CDN; (3) host your own live streaming server; and (4) use a pro (B2B) video streaming platform.
 The first three, while feasible for a small subset of broadcasts, incur significant challenges.
 Let’s review each approach in turn.

 Free, consumer-grade platforms